 - Pro bono representation of a federal prisoner in his successful petition for clemency from President Obama featured in a Florida Bar News article.

-- Representation of a former Florida state contract employee in an Office of Inspector General investigation
+- Representation of a former Florida state contract employee in Florida Department of Law Enforcement investigation—State Attorney’s Office declined to bring charges.

 - Representation of an employee in connection with an internal investigation of a national FDIC-insured financial institution